 - continued affiliation to a social security scheme abroad;

 - continuing to act as an officer of a foreign company.

-If you qualify for the above, you will be classed as a ‘non-resident’ taxpayer and can claim specific allowances and deductions.
+If you qualify for the above, you will be classed as a non-resident taxpayer and can claim specific allowances and deductions.
 As a non-resident, you will only be taxed on Belgian-earned income – instead of worldwide income – although Belgian tax rates are the same for everyone.
-Certain other expenses are also tax-free – such as the cost of living (€2,500 limit) and housing, tax equalisation and school costs (no cap) – of up to €11,250 for managers, or up to €29,750 for scientists.
+Certain other expenses are also tax-free – such as the cost of living (€2,500 limit) and housing, tax equalization and school costs (no cap) – of up to €11,250 for managers, or up to €29,750 for scientists.